Tiniarz/DiscordTiger-Tools/README.md

 # DiscordTiger-Tools
 ![Made with Python](https://img.shields.io/badge/Made%20with-Python-3776AB?style=for-the-badge&logo=python&logoColor=white)

-⚠️ STABILITY & BETA ADVISORY
-CRITICAL: This software is currently in a BETA state.
-The codebase has not been tested for long-term stability or high-load synchronization.

-Large-Scale Bugs: Users should anticipate significant bugs or unintended behavior during execution.

-Performance Fluctuations: API response handling and threading are subject to failure under extreme stress.

-Virtual Environment Requirement: It is strictly recommended to run this tool exclusively within an isolated Virtual Machine (VM).

 🐯 Introduction
 DiscordTiger is a high-performance terminal user interface (TUI) designed for advanced server management, audit-log testing, and stress-testing server infrastructure.
 By utilizing a hybrid engine of for bot-level integration and raw for user-level API interaction, DiscordTiger provides a comprehensive suite of 74 operational tools.discord.pyrequests